 The following Beagle colors are recognized by the AKC to exist, but for various reasons, they aren’t considered suitable coat colors for a “perfect” Beagle.
 Some of them are too rare to be part of the standard, while others create health risks or haven’t been reliably bred yet.

 Any Beagle of a solid color is rare.
 However, Beagles can be born completely black, or with so little of any other color that they’re all-black in practice.

 13. Black and White Beagle

 Did you know that Beagles change color throughout their lives?
-Lots of Beagle puppies are born black and white, but frequently “break” into new colors as they grow older, to the point where breeders will have to change their registration color up to three times.
+There are lots of black and white Beagle puppies, but they’ll frequently “break” into new colors as they grow older, to the point where breeders will have to change their registration color up to three times.